 The Cambridge book Ready for Advanced presents some very clear outlines that are visually-friendly.

 I much prefer the use of Spider Graphs, though.
 All the more when they are “homemade” by you.
 Something along these lines might be a useful tool to incorporate in your vocab recording.

-I know, it takes time but don’t consider this time wasted because it’s not, as you will soon find out when one of those collocations pops up in your head when you next need it.
+I know, it takes time but you shouldn’t consider this is time wasted because it’s not, as you will soon find out when one of those collocations pops up in your head when you next need it.

 4. IDIOMS AND PROVERBS

 Context!
 Do I sound like a broken record?
 Pretty much so but, what can I do?
 That’s the way it works

 Let’s draw our attention to a particular idiom (e.g. the latest idiom I posted on Facebook) “Call it a day”.
 Now, if you want to learn this idiom efficiently, you need to be able to use it.
 So the first question you may ask yourself is “when” can I use it?
 At the end of a working day or a task that has required some effort.
 A bit like: That’s it, we are done for the day.